How can I apply to be a program participant at Arisia?

 - Give us your name and make sure your email address is one that you check regularly

-- Give a description of your background and relevant expertise/experience to the type of programming that you think you would be interested in.
+- Give a description of your background and relevant expertise and experience to the type of programming that you think you would be interested in.
 Be thorough!
 This is how we will make decisions about new potential participants.

-We will be sending out invitations in early Fall to those who we would like to add to pool of panelists.
-At that point if selected, you would be able to sign up for Zambia, our programming database.
+We will be sending out invitations in early Fall to those whom we would like to add to pool of panelists.
+At that point, if selected, you would be able to sign up for Zambia, our programming database.
 There you would be able to add information about your availability and general interests.

 After the end date for sign-in to Zambia, you will be able to look through and express interest in panels that need panelists.
-Finally closer to the convention, but in time to get corrections before our publications deadlines, we'll let all participants know their assignments and preliminary schedules.
+Closer to the convention, but in time to get corrections before our publications deadlines, we'll let all participants know their assignments and preliminary schedules.